The Most Beautiful Heidelberg Old Town and Stunning Castle Views You’ll Love

 Riverside Refreshments and Local Brews

-Heidelberg’s drink scene blends tradition with relaxed river vibes.
-On one hand, you will find historic beer halls.
-On the other, you can enjoy modern waterfront bars with a beach-style feel.
-As a result, it is easy to match your mood.
+This riverside city’s drink scene blends tradition with relaxed river vibes.
+On one hand, you’ll find historic beer halls.
+On the other, modern waterfront bars offer a beach-style atmosphere.
+As a result, it’s easy to match the mood of your evening.

-Local Wine Varieties The region around Heidelberg is famous for crisp Riesling and aromatic Gewürztraminer.
+The surrounding region is famous for crisp Riesling and aromatic Gewürztraminer.
 Because of the mild climate, the wines tend to be bright and fresh.
-In summer, many cafés serve chilled Rieslingsekt, a sparkling wine that pairs well with riverside views.
-You may also find creative options like wine popsicles during warmer months.
+In summer, many cafés serve chilled Rieslingsekt, a sparkling wine that pairs beautifully with riverside views.
+You may also spot creative treats like wine popsicles during the warmer months.

 Hearty “Beach-Side” Fare